SurveyLogic/imaginAIry/README.md

 ### 🧩 Customizable and Flexible
 Easily add new agents and tools to your workflow.
-Whether you want to run it locally or on your cloud, The Director adapts to your needs.
+Whether you want to run it locally or on your cloud, The Producer adapts to your needs.

 <br/>